Computational methods for large-scale inverse problems: a survey on hybrid projection methods: Extensions

 \subsubsection{Exploiting hybrid projection methods for UQ}

-Recall that the solution to a Bayesian inverse problem is the posterior distribution, and the goal is to describe and explore the posterior.
-For linear inverse problems with Gaussian priors, if the regularization parameters $\sigma$ and $\alpha$ are set in advance, the posterior is Gaussian with \eqref{eq:postcovmean}, and various tools can be used for UQ.
-However a common dilemma is that if the regularization parameters are not known in advance, then we need to define hyper-priors for these hyper-parameters, and UQ is significantly more challenging since the posterior is no longer Gaussian.
-Recall that a main advantage of hybrid projection methods is the ability to select the regularization parameter automatically (based on statistical tools, see \cref{sec:param}).
-Thus, in this section, we consider a more \emph{practical} scenario that combines hybrid projection methods with UQ.
-We remark that we do not describe a truly Bayesian paradigm.
+Recall that the solution to a Bayesian inverse problem is the posterior distribution, and the goal is to describe and explore it.
+For linear inverse problems with Gaussian priors, if the regularization parameters $\sigma$ and $\alpha$ are set in advance, the posterior is Gaussian with covariance matrix \eqref{eq:postcovmean}, and various tools can be used for UQ.
+However, if the regularization parameters are not known in advance, one would consider a fully Bayesian framework, where all unknown parameters (including the regularization parameters) are treated as random variables, and use hierarchical models \cite{bardsley2018computational}, also defining hyperpriors for these hyperparameters.
+For example, for Gaussian priors, since $\sigma$ and $\alpha$ are unknown, we can assume that they are random variables with hyperpriors $\pi(\sigma)$ and $\pi(\alpha)$, respectively.
+Then, using again Bayes' law, we have the full posterior density,